CoreLootManager/CoreLootManager/README.md

 * Auction from corpse or bag (with alt-click)
 * Simple item awarding
 * Award item without auction through slash command
+* Optional bid storing and posting to configured channel
 ### Bidding
 * Value increments (open bid mode only)
 * Alerts and notifications